Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: Experiments

 \subsection{Ablation Study}

 \textbf{Mod-Adapter Pre-training.} We design an ablation variant excluding the Mod-Adapter pre-training strategy.
 Specifically, we train the Mod-Adapter from scratch using only the diffusion objective, under the same training settings and for the same total number of steps (176K) as the full model.
 The quantitative results of this variant are shown in the “w/o Pre-training” row of Tab.~\ref{tab:table3}.
 Both CP and PF scores drop significantly for both single-concept and multi-concept personalization.
 Furthermore, as illustrated in the “w/o pre-training” column of Fig.~\ref{fig:ablation_visual}, the generation quality degrades in terms of both concept preservation and prompt fidelity compared to our full model.
+This degradation is due to the large gap between the modulation space in DiT and the concept image space.
+In contrast, our proposed VLM-supervised pre-training mechanism effectively mitigates this training difficulty by leveraging the strong understanding capabilities of the VLM to provide an initialization.

 \textbf{Vision Language Cross-Attention.} We design an ablation variant removing VL cross-attention from the Mod-Adapter module.
-In this variant, the concept word is not used as input, and the VL-attention is replaced with a standard cross-attention layer, where the queries are $N$ learnable query tokens following MS-Diffusion~\cite{wang2024ms}.
+In this variant, the concept word is not used as input, and the VL-attention is replaced with a standard cross-attention layer, where the queries are $N$ learnable query tokens following MS-Diffusion~\citep{wang2024ms}.
 As shown in the “w/o VL-atten” results in Tab.~\ref{tab:table3} and Fig.~\ref{fig:ablation_visual}, this variant shows slightly degraded performance in both concept preservation and prompt fidelity in single-concept personalization.
 However, in the multi-concept setting, the performance drop is more significant, possibly due to the learnable query mechanism's inability to effectively extract target concept features.
 As mentioned earlier, the CLIP-T metric is insensitive to variations in prompt alignment; thus, the CLIP-T score of this variant remains comparable to, or even slightly higher than that of our full model.